gilion-tech/frontend-interview-case/README.md

-# Welcome to this ArK Coding Challenge
+# Welcome to this Gilion Coding Challenge

 The aim of this case is to simulate a code review and to discuss some code in an informal setting, not to test specific technologies or syntaxes.